Jobs market rebounds further amid record 257,000 rise in UK payrolled workers

 The Office for National Statistics (ONS) said there is “still no sign” that the closing of the furlough support scheme in September has affected the jobs market, with the number of UK workers on payrolls rising by 0.9% between October and November to 29.4 million.

-The unemployment rate fell once more, to 4.2% in the three months to October, which is the lowest rate since spring 2020.
+The unemployment rate fell once more, to 4.2% in the three months to October, which is the lowest rate since spring 2020 and down from 4.3% the previous quarter.

-Vacancies also jumped to another new record – up 184,700 to 1.2 million between September and November, but there were signs of the recruitment crisis easing as the ONS reported the first month-on-month fall since February.
+The ONS said the number of people employed is now 424,000 or 1.5% above levels seen before the pandemic struck.

-Vacancies dropped 80,000 between October and November while the quarterly growth rate also eased, the data showed.
+Vacancies also jumped to another new record – up 184,700 to 1.22 million between September and November, though there were signs of the recruitment crisis easing as the ONS reported an 80,000 drop month-on-month – the first fall since February.

 But it comes amid fears over the impact on the economy of the highly infectious Omicron variant of coronavirus and new restrictions to control Covid-19.